-The No. 9-ranked Rebels, making their first appearance at the AAA championships since 1964, finished up the 16-team provincial championships with a 60-57 victory over Claremont in Langley on Saturday.
+The No. 9-ranked Rebels finished up the 16-team provincial championships with a 60-57 victory over Claremont in Langley on Saturday.

-Manpreet Nijjar led South with a game-high 19 points, while Jasmine Manhas collected another 17, including two-of-three three-pointers, after the Rebels pulled into the lead following a 15-7 third quarter.
+Manpreet Nijjar led South with a game-high 19 points, while Jasmine Manhas collected another 17 after the Rebels pulled into the lead following a 15-7 third quarter.

 South may have deserved a better fate at the tournament but for a 68-65 loss to W.J.
 Mouat in the consolation draw on March 7.

-The Rebels trailed by as many as 11 points early in the final quarter but rallied to send the game into extra time on one of four three-pointers by senior guard Pavneet Brar, who finished with 16 points and five steals.
+The Rebels trailed by as many as 11 points early in the final quarter but rallied to send the game into extra time on one of four three-pointers by senior guard Pavneet Brar, who finished with 16 points.

-Stephanie Labbé led the Rebels with 19 points in the Day 2 matchup, while junior forward Desiree Lister posted a double-double, with 13 points and a game-high 18 rebounds, including 10 on the offensive boards.
+Stephanie Labb led the Rebels with 19 points, while junior forward Desiree Lister posted a double-double, with 13 points and a game-high 18 rebounds, including 10 off the offensive glass.

 The loss left South in the bottom bracket, where they beat up on Mt.
-Baker by a 95-25 score on the following day to advance against Claremont.
+Baker boy a 95-25 score to advance against Claremont.

-Against Mt.
-Baker, Brar led South with 27 points, while Nijjar added 19 and Lister contributed another double, including 12 points and 12 rebounds.
+Brar led South with 27 points, while Nijjar added 19 and Lister 12 with 12 rebounds.